Calvin Anderson: Personal life

-Born in Philadelphia and raised in Austin, Texas, Anderson's father played college football at Army and was a military flight surgeon who also obtained a Master of Business Administration, became an ordained minister, and served as a physician before retiring as a full-bird colonel in 2019.
-Anderson has gained notoriety for having the ability to solve a Rubik's Cube different ways, such as behind his back or blindfolded.
-He was also named a brand ambassador for Rubik's Cube in 2019, representing the company at international events in the offseason.
-A mathematical economic analysis major at Rice, Anderson once made a PowerPoint presentation to his parents to get them to invest in Nintendo. .During off season in 2022 Anderson enrolled in a program at Harvard Business School.
+Anderson was born in Philadelphia and raised in Austin Texas.
+Anderson's father played college football at Army and was a military flight surgeon who also obtained a Master of Business Administration, became an ordained minister, and served as a physician before retiring as a full-bird colonel in 2019.
+Anderson himself has gained notoriety for having the ability to solve a Rubik's Cube in different ways, such as behind his back or blindfolded.
+In his rookie season in the NFL Anderson was named a brand ambassador for Rubik's Cube by the company, representing the company at international events in the offseason.
+Calvin became the first professional athlete in history to be a brand ambassador for Rubik’s Cube.
+A mathematical economic analysis major while at Rice University, Anderson once made a PowerPoint presentation for his parents to get them to invest in Nintendo prior to the revolutionary creation of the first 3D gaming app Pokémon Go.
+During the 2022 offseason Anderson enrolled in and completed a graduate course at Harvard Business School.